 The examples below are intended to illustrate sexual harassment behavior.
 They are drawn from actual cases.

 It is all too common for someone accused of sexual harassment to say, "I didn't realize that she (or he) would be offended by that."
 All members of the UW-Whitewater community should become more knowledgeable about sexual harassment, and sensitive to the impact of their behavior on others.
 Members of the UW-Whitewater community who supervise others have a special responsibility in this regard.
 They must help create an environment that actively discourages behavior that could be viewed as sexual harassment.
 Everyone is encouraged to speak out when they see, hear of, or experience incidents of sexual harassment.

 If you feel that you may be the victim of sexual harassment, talk to someone you trust about the situation.
-You may feel embarrassed, or worry that you did something to provoke the unwanted behavior, however, you have a right to pursue your education or perform your job in an environment free from this type of interference.
-Please contact the Title IX Coordinator at 472-5669 for assistance.For additional information please visit our Sexual Misconduct and Intimate Partner Violence Prevention site.
+You have a right to pursue your education or perform your job in an environment free from this type of interference.
+Please contact the Title IX Coordinator at 472-1494 for assistance.For additional information please visit our Sexual Misconduct and Intimate Partner Violence Prevention site.